 Elkhonon Goldberg, Ph.D. is one of those rare scientists who are able to distill complex ideas into accessible, entertaining, and even literary prose.
-His books “The Wisdom Paradox” and “The New Executive Brain” are as compulsively readable as they are insightful and instructive.
-Dr. Goldberg also runs a clinical practice, is an active researcher, a professor at NYU, and the director of the Institute of Neuropsychology and Cognitive Performance in New York.
+His books “The Wisdom Paradox: How Your Mind Can Grow Stronger As Your Brain Grows Older” and “The New Executive Brain: Frontal Lobes in a Complex World” are as compulsively readable as they are insightful and instructive.
+Goldberg also runs a clinical practice, is an active researcher, a professor at NYU, and the director of the Institute of Neuropsychology and Cognitive Performance in New York.
 It is certainly the kind of diverse résumé that Goldberg would endorse for those who wish to keep an active and healthy mind.
 In addition to contributing to Brain World (see: “Three Prescriptions for a Healthy Brain”), Goldberg also sat down with us to discuss how developments in neuroscience should affect mainstream concepts of health.

 Brain World: What do you think is the single most important thing that a person should understand about his or her brain?